-After graduating from XXXX State with my BSN in Nursing, I began my career with XXU Health on a floor that specializes in post surgical patients, especially those with traumatic injuries.
+After graduating from XXXX State with my BSN in Nursing, I began my career with XXU Health on a floor specializing in post-surgical patients, especially those with traumatic injuries.
 I was nervous but very eager to learn.
-Taking care of patient’s physiological, psychological and spiritual needs is always my main priority.
-I think this experience will help me to excel as a graduate student and I hope to contribute to the diversity of your distinguished MS Program at XXU as a Vietnamese-American woman and a non-native speaker of English who has worked extremely hard to constantly improve her English communication skills so as to become a successful nurse.
+My priority is caring for Vietnamese Americans.
+I am a non-native speaker of English who has worked extremely hard to constantly improve her English communication skills to become a successful nurse.

-One day, I was called to the telemetry floor because the nurses there needed a Vietnamese translator.
-As I walked into the room the patient’s facial expression changed instantly from a scared look to a smile and he immediately started to tell me of his concerns.
-As I got to know this patient better I realized that he was from a rural area with very few healthcare resources.
-Soon, I began to see that this was a common theme among many of my patients of all ethnic backgrounds who were also from rural areas since patients travel from all over Louisiana for help at XXU Health, seeking a level of care not offered in their own town.
-More and more, I have found myself developing a keen interest in the special challenges of rural health nursing and I look forward to distinguishing myself in your program by excelling in this area in particular.
-I am applying to your distinguished MSN Program at XXXX University because I want very much to become a highly dedicated and creative FNP who makes a special effort in the area of rural health education.
-I look forward to becoming the kind of Family Nurse Practitioner who is especially adept at meeting the challenges of patients and their families from rural areas, a lifetime of helping to educate families on disease processes and healthy lifestyle choices.
+I was called to the telemetry floor one day because the nurses needed a Vietnamese translator.
+As I walked into the room, the patient’s facial expression changed instantly from a scared look to a smile, and he immediately started to tell me of his concerns.
+As I got to know this patient better, I realized he was from a rural area with few healthcare resources.
+Soon, I began to see that this was a common theme among many of my patients of all ethnic backgrounds from rural areas since patients travel from all over Louisiana for help at XXU Health, seeking a level of care not offered in their town.
+Increasingly, I have developed a keen interest in the unique challenges of rural health nursing.
+I look forward to distinguishing myself in your program by excelling in this area.
+I am applying to your distinguished MSN Program at XXXX University to become a highly dedicated and creative FNP specializing in rural health education.
+I look forward to becoming the kind of Family Nurse Practitioner who is especially adept at meeting the challenges of patients and their families from rural areas.
+I look forward to a lifetime of helping to educate families on disease processes and healthy lifestyle choices.

-It is my great passion and eagerness to learn that has helped me to build my confidence increasingly as I have progressed in my career.
+My passion and eagerness to learn have helped me build my confidence as I progress in my career.
 There is nothing that I love more than finding an opportunity to apply what I am learning in nursing school to the day-to-day challenges that we face in the hospital.
-I am a firm believer in an integrated, holistic care model for each and every one of my patients.
-My professional experience at XXU has very much improved my patient assessment and organization skills; and I have learned the importance of carefully prioritizing my responsibilities.
+I believe in an integrated, holistic care model for my patients.
+My professional experience at XXU has improved my patient assessment and organization skills, and I have learned the importance of carefully prioritizing my responsibilities.